chrisshayan/vietnamworks/employer-api-docs/README.md

 The API is RESTful and arranged around resources.
 All requests must be made with an integration token.
 All requests must be made using `https`.

-Typically, the first request you make should be to acquire user details.
-This will confirm that your access token is valid, and give you a user id that you will need for subsequent requests.

 ### 3.1.
 Job Form Structure

 #### Getting the job form’s details